 4. Zaleplon (Sonata)

-Zalepion negatively interacts with seizuere medications, muscle relaxants and medicines for treating narcotic pain, depression and anxiety (such as Zoloft, Prozac and Sarafem).
+Zaleplon negatively interacts with seizure medications, muscle relaxants, and medicines for treating narcotic pain, depression, and anxiety (such as Zoloft, Prozac, and Sarafem).

 5. Ramelteon (Rozerem)